Species Introduction

 Avoid These Tank Mates

-- Larger Aggressive Species
+- Predatory Species

 Compatibility Note: Always research specific species requirements and observe fish behavior when introducing new tank mates.
 Individual fish personalities can vary!